The definitive guide to raising more money and cultivating loyal donors.

 Step 2: Get a fundraising team together.

-Your annual giving campaign is perhaps the largest effort your organization will execute.
+Your annual campaign is perhaps the largest effort your organization will execute.

 You won’t be able to do it alone!

 Since your annual campaign will consist of various strategies, it’s important to have a cross-functional team on your side.

 At the very least, most campaigns consist of three major components: marketing and outreach, direct asks, and fundraising events (more on this later!).

 You organization will need staff members to plan out and manage these efforts if they’re going to be effective.